Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Method

 \subsection{Feature extraction and time misalignment}

 A wavelet basis is a set of functions obtained as translations and dilatations of two specific functions: a scaling function denoted by $\phi$ and a mother wavelet denoted by $\psi$.
-For the purpose of this paper, we use Daubechies wavelets and in particular the Symmlet family.
+For the purpose of this paper, we use Daubechies wavelets and in particular the Symlet family.
+We present the essentials below, more details can be found in \cite{daub} or \cite{mallat:08}.
 Such wavelets are optimal in the sense that they have minimal support for a given number of null moments.
-We present the essentials below; more details can be found in \cite{daub} or \cite{mallat:08}.
-The decomposition of the observations in a given wavelet basis is defined by
+For the simulations, we consider in particular the Symlet family (or Daubechies least asymmetric) which is a modified version, with more symmetry than the classical Daubechies wavelets.
+We present the essentials below, more details can be found in \cite{daub} or \cite{mallat:08}.